makara/drupal6/README.markdown

 ## Create a new project

-1. You can folk or clone this project, or just copy things you want.
+1. You can fork or clone this project, or just copy things you want.
 1. Normally you want to remove Drush from other projects (keep it with your central/basic drupal project is enough).
 To do so, remove "drush" and "modules/drush_commands" folder.
 1. You can build your install profile (read next section).
 In order to make it available to Drupal, put it in "html/profiles" folder or link it there.